AlgoQ/backtra/README.md

 3. **Main File**

-Now we will create a main file that runs our strategy.
+Now we will create a main file that connects/runs our strategy.
-We will link this file to the strategy and send all variable values through the params.
+I this file we send all variable values through the params, select timeframe and link your data.
 Create `mainGoldenCross.py` in the main folder:

 ```python